 A long time classic in the Central North Island the Kaituna is famous for its waterfalls, park ‘n' play spot and its magical deep green gorge.
 It really is the epitome of ‘sport boating' with easy access, short run, low commitment and close to a large population base.
 The Kaituna has been popular since 1992 when commercial rafting got things humming in the river community.
 Since then it has become one of the most used runs in the country and is an incredibly valuable resource.
 The lower sections of river in Awesome and Gnarly Gorges have come under pressure from hydro interests as of 2005.
-Both are threatened by flooding and will be lost forever.
-Make sure to visit the website and support any initiatives to halt this pointless loss (www.kaituna.com)
+Both are threatened by flooding and could be lost forever.

 The run starts at the slalom course below the control gates and winds its way into a bush-fringed gorge.
 At the concrete portal (remains of an old power station) the river splits, most take the right over the 2.5-meter Okere Falls and through the Weir.

 Tutea Falls, when you get to it, is obvious.
 From the cliff bound eddy above the horizon drops away, but a well-timed launch hard right gives a clean landing and almost dry face.
 Many, however, crash down the middle and take whatever happens.
 It is worth taking this waterfall seriously (at least the landing part).
 Plenty of people carry scars from being pushed onto the bottom of the river, grazing faces, breaking noses and paddles.